Stunted growth: Review articles

 The Lancet has published two comprehensive series on maternal and child nutrition, in 2008 and 2013.
-The series review the epidemiology of global malnutrition and analyze the state of the evidence for cost-effective interventions that should be scaled-up to achieve impact and global targets.
+The series review the epidemiology of global malnutrition and analyze the state of the evidence for cost-effective interventions that should be scaled up to achieve impact and global targets.
 In the first of such series, investigators define the importance of the 1000 day and identify child malnutrition as being responsible for one third of all child deaths worldwide.
 This finding is key in that it points at malnutrition as a key determinant of child mortality that is often overlooked.
 When a child dies of pneumonia, malaria or diarrhea (some of the causes of child mortality in the world), it may well be that malnutrition is a key contributing factor that prevents the body from successfully fighting the infection and recovering from these diseases.

-In the follow up series in 2013, the focus on undernutrition is expanded to the increasing burden of obesity in both high, middle and low income countries.
+In the follow-up series in 2013, the focus on undernutrition is expanded to the increasing burden of obesity in high-, middle- and low-income countries.
 Several countries with high levels of child stunting and undernutrition are starting to display worrisome increasing trends of child obesity concurrently, due to increased wealth and the persistence of significant inequalities.
-The challenges these countries face are particularly difficult as they require intervening on two levels on what has come to be called “double burden of malnutrition”.
+The challenges these countries face are particularly difficult as they require intervening on two levels on what has come to be called "double burden of malnutrition".
 As an example, in India 30% of children under 5 years of age are stunted, and 20% are overweight.
 Neglecting these nutritional problems is not an option anymore if countries are to escape poverty traps and provide opportunities to their people to live fulfilling productive lives without stunting.

 Nutritional interventions such as dietary supplementation and nutritional education have the potential to decrease stunting.